Agriculture in Kentucky: Agricultural products

 Kentucky's most important agricultural products in terms of cash receipts were poultry (22% of projected 2015 sales), equine (16%), cattle (16%), soybeans (13%) and corn (13%).
 Other products, including hogs, dairy, tobacco, goats, and horticulture, play smaller roles.

 Tobacco was the state's leading cash crop by the middle of the 19th century, producing over 53 million pounds in 1840 and over 108 million pounds in 1860, and continuing to increase until its peak in 1982 at 589 million pounds.
 Tobacco cultivation and production steadily declined in importance in the state, however, due to the New Deal's limitation of acreage, increased competition from other tobacco-producing states, and the increasing awareness of the negative health effects of tobacco from the 1970s onward.
 Supplanting tobacco as the state's most important agriculture product was poultry, which has dramatically increased in importance to the state's agricultural sector.
 Collectively, farm chickens, broiler chickens, and chicken eggs rose from 1% of the state's total farm receipts in 1990 to 18.6% in 2012.
 Over the same time period, tobacco went from 23.8% of the state's total farm receipts in 1990 to 18.6% in 2000 to 7.3% in 2012.
 Nevertheless, Kentucky remains the United States' second-largest producer of tobacco.

 Kentucky is the United States' #1 producer of horses.
 The equine industry contributed $3 billion to the state economy in 2012 and generated 40,665 jobs.
 Cattle are a billion-dollar-a-year industry.

 Department of Agriculture

-The Kentucky Department of Agriculture is responsible for regulating and promoting Kentucky agriculture.
+The Kentucky Department of Agriculture is a State agency responsible for regulating and promoting Kentucky agriculture.